FurryCoders/Furry-Badges/README.md

 -> [![](https://furry-badges.herokuapp.com/badge/user/furaffinity/User/FA)](https://furry-badges.herokuapp.com/badge/user/furaffinity/User/FA)

 The label can be specified either in the path, or using the `?label` query parameter.
 The latter will override the path value.
-To disabled the label entirely whilst keeping the logo, use `?label=+` as query parameter.
+To disable the label entirely whilst keeping the logo, use `?label=+` as query parameter.

 Colors and logos change depending on the site used.
 Logos and colors are provided for the following websites: